lsulibraries/policies/LDL-Technical-Structure.md

 # Infrastructure

 Islandora refers to a suite of open source applications.
 Digital objects and metadata are stored in an instance of [Fedora Commons digital repository system](http://www.fedora-commons.org/).
 The front end display is provided by [Drupal](https://www.drupal.org/), a content management system used for many websites, including [LSU Libraries' website](http://lib.lsu.edu/).
 Search is handled by [Apache Solr](https://lucene.apache.org/solr/).

 More information about the software framework of Islandora is provided in the [Islandora documentation](https://wiki.duraspace.org/display/ISLANDORA/About+Islandora).
+Additionally, the Florida Virtual Campus maintains excellent documentation as a publicly available wiki at [FL-Islandora Guides](https://fig.wiki.flvc.org/wiki/index.php/Main_Page).

 # Cloud hosting